 Stocks trade at record highs as Trump touts US economy

-Stocks were trading at record highs as President Trump touted the benefits that his pro-American policies have had on the U.S. economy.
+Stocks were trading mixed but remained near record highs after President Trump touted the benefits that his pro-American policies have had on the U.S. economy.

 Continue Reading Below